Birth Control Coverage

 Birth Control is Used by 9 in 10 Sexually Active Women

-Taking away birth control coverage will make it harder for millions of people to get the care they need.
+Taking away birth control coverage would make it harder for millions of people to get the care they need.
 Forty percent of Black women ages 18-44 say they couldn’t afford more than $10 a month for birth control if they had to pay out of pocket.
 Research shows that when people have access to birth control, they can take better care of themselves or their families, support themselves financially, complete their education, and advance in their careers.

 Background on Birth Control Coverage